larry bilotta

 We respect your privacy and will never rent, trade or sell your email address.

+The idea of honoring vows is held by the very faithful.
 They believe vows must be honored and despite your loyalty and honor, it can be a major stumbling block because of what happens to your energy.
+This belief in protecting vows can form anger and resistance to divorce.

-If you hold the energy of anger and resistance as any form of against energy, it can literally extend the length of the midlife crisis.
+If you hold the energy of anger and resistance as any form of against energy, it can literally extend the length of the midlife crisis

 That brings us to the old saying: “What you resist – persists.”